-And, as I had suspected, he did ask me about IH: what did I think IH’s role should be?; what should the structure of International Headquarters be?; what were the most important contributions that IH could and should make?
+And, as I had suspected, he did ask me about IH: what did I think the role of Plan’s head office should be?; what should the structure of International Headquarters be?; what were the most important contributions that IH could and should make?
 What should it stop doing?

 We had a great discussion and perhaps I should not have been surprised when, at the end of my visit, he asked me to join him at IH as Program Director.
 He liked what I was saying, and wanted to move in the direction that I was describing.
 So, “put up or shut up!”

 I was very excited, and a bit daunted at the prospect of moving to IH.
-Quickly I wished I had been a bit less exuberant in my opinions, especially related to what Plan’s head office should be, and do; but, as I will describe in the next three blog postings, we achieved much of what Max and I had discussed over a beer or two in Barranquilla and Cartagena.
+Quickly I wished I had been a bit less exuberant in my opinions, especially related to what Plan’s head office should be, and do; but, as I will describe in my next three articles (here, here, and here), we achieved much of what Max and I had discussed over a beer or two in Barranquilla and Cartagena.

 Here is a photo of the six Regional Directors at that time, with Max and me: